 COM 111 (Fundamentals of Oral Communication)

 Often referred to as "public speaking," this basic course is required in many programs of study.
 Students learn to create detailed outlines based on thorough research, analyze audiences, and deliver speeches effectively and confidently.
 This course requires a great deal of library research, methods of which are taught in class, in the textbook, and in library instruction sessions.
 Evaluation consists primarily of tests and speeches.
 Join us in this entertaining but challenging course and find out how powerful your voice can be!
 E-mail me for a sample syllabus!

 Recently returned to the schedule, this course examines the behavior and communication of people within group systems.
 Course content includes leadership and creative problem solving and is applicable to task groups of all kinds.
 Group projects and a film follow each unit of study, and evaluation is based on tests, individual assignments, and participation in projects.
 Note that this class requires no group meetings outside of class, and there are no group grades.
 Email me for a sample syllabus!

 COM 200 (Intercultural Communication)

-Join us in a fast-paced and intriguing exploration of other cultures and the process of communicating with members of them.
+Join us in a fast-paced and intriguing exploration of other cultures and the process of communicating between members of them.
 Students often say they learn about themselves and their senses of cultural identity just as much as they learn about far-away worlds.
-This course involves a great deal of in-class discussion and group work, weekly video explorations of other cultures, and lectures on textbook and additional concepts.
-Evaluation is based on chapter tests, participation in class, and 10-12 hours of service learning followed by a journal.
+This course involves a great deal of in-class discussion and group work, video explorations of other cultures, and lectures on textbook and concepts.
+Evaluation is based on tests, homework assignments, and an application project based on either film and book analyses or a service learning project.
 E-mail me for a sample syllabus!